“The harder the conflict, the more glorious the triumph.” – Thomas Paine

 Case Studies: A Treadmill for Leaders

-So, what makes a case study such a powerful tool for leaders, teachers, and students?
+So, what makes case studies such a powerful tool for leaders, teachers, and students?
 Look at a case study like a leader’s treadmill: the overall purpose is to paint a picture of an actual situation—often ambiguous in nature—whereby the participants are left to process the situation and provide a solution to the problem, which may have multiple outcomes.

 New research on Twitter’s global impact has implications for leaders who want to leverage influence in their ministries.

 Since I fly alot to work with leaders around the world, some new “twitter trends” research on the global impact of Twitter’s social media caught my ear.
 Steve Inskeep & Shankar Vedantam’s piece called, Why Twitter Ties Resemble Airline Hub Maps has some potentially interesting implications.
 Apparently two assumptions about Twitter are totally wrong: 1) Geography no longer matters, 2) Twitter is a truly cross-cultural medium.
 Instead, Barry Wellman, a sociologist from the University of Toronto, did a study of 1/2 million Twitter users and found some Twitter trends worth considering.
 Those who use Twitter care about 1) Local interests, and 2) People who live in similar cities as they do.
 So if your Twitter followers are an airline flight away from the city you live in, they are more likely to follow you.